Rigid analytic reconstruction of Hyodo--Kato theory: Log rigid cohomology

 We often omit the expressions ``over $\iota\colon T\hookrightarrow\cT$" and ``over $(\iota\colon T\hookrightarrow\cT,\sigma)$" if there is no ambiguity. \end{definition}

-\begin{proposition} Let $Y$ be a fine log scheme of finite type over $T$.
-The category of log rigid data for $Y$ and the category of log rigid $F$-data for $Y$ have direct products. \end{proposition}
+\begin{proposition} Let $Y$ be a fine log scheme over $T$. \begin{enumerate} \item The category of log rigid data for $Y$ and the category of log rigid $F$-data for $Y$ have direct products. \item If $(\cZ'',i'')=(\cZ,i)\times(\cZ',i')$ in the category of log rigid data for $Y$, then the projections $\cZ''\rightarrow\cZ$ and $\cZ''\rightarrow\cZ'$ are strongly log smooth.
+A similar statement holds for products of log rigid $F$-data. \end{enumerate} \end{proposition}

 \begin{proof} For two log rigid data $(\cZ,i)$ and $(\cZ',i')$, let $i''\colon Y\hookrightarrow\cZ''$ be the canonical exactification of the diagonal embedding $Y\hookrightarrow\cZ\times_{\cT}\cZ'$ (cf.\,Proposition-Definition \ref{def: exactification}).
 Then $(\cZ'',i'')$ is the direct product of $(\cZ,i)$ and $(\cZ',i')$ in the category of log rigid data for $Y$.